Roseville High Asset Divorce Lawyer

 Our team at the Bez Law Firm, P.C. can answer your questions and support you as you seek a fair resolution that protects your interests moving forward.

 Contact the Bez Law Firm, P.C. online now to arrange a consultation with our high net worth divorce lawyers.
-We understand what you're going through and our goal is to protect your rights.
+Our top priority is securing a fair resolution for you.

 If you and/or your spouse own a closely held business or professional practice, or were in a partnership together, then business division could play a significant role in your divorce case.
 This can be especially confusing in situations where one spouse started a business before the marriage, but then the other spouse worked on or contributed to the business over the course of the marriage.